kalee1/Gantt-Chart/README.md

  '''
 Where *event*, is a string event type, such as "click", "mouseover", etc. It defines the event that will be catched by the handler, and *handler* is a js function that receives as parameter the object model in which user has executed an action.

-So to handle click event on tasks, just write:
+So to handle click events on tasks, just code:

 ```javascript